What is the Tetuan Valley Startup School?

 What is exactly this program about?

 The course is a 6 week period of training and working on the implementation of an idea.
 Teams will choose an idea the first day and their goal will be to release a prototype by the end of the program.
 During each week, we will meet with all teams at our offices in what we like to call, the pizza night.
 During the weekly meetings, our staff will give a small lecture about how to build startups.
-These lectures WON’T be technical in nature, but philosophical.
-Our goal is to communicate principles, not technical knowledge.
 After the lectures each team will present their achievements of the week, to us and the rest of the teams.
 They will also review their pitch, to prioritize developments, focus and improve communication skills.

 Finally each pizza night we’ll invite a mentor to give advice for 20min.
 Both, group and personal coaching will be available after that if desired.
 By the end of the 6 weeks we’ll do a big presentation day where everyone will show their final prototype.
 After the program is over and all goals, homework and milestones are met, we will chose the best teams and projects as winners and will be considered to be sent to international investors for analysis